1024pix/prompt-eng-interactive-tutorial/Claude-JS-Tutorial/README.md

 ## Contributing

-Contributions are welcome!
-When adding new content or improvements:
+To implement the remaining tutorials (Chapters 4-10):

-1. Use the `tutorial-template.js` as a starting point for new tutorials
+1. Use the `tutorial-template.js` as a starting point
-2. Follow the patterns established in existing chapters
+2. Convert the corresponding `.ipynb` file from the `Anthropic 1P` directory
-3. Ensure all exercises have proper grading functions
+3. Follow the patterns established in Chapters 1-3
-4. Test with various prompts to ensure robustness
+4. Ensure all exercises have proper grading functions
-5. Update this README with any new features or changes
+5. Test with various prompts to ensure robustness

 ## API Reference